Preserving Your Vintage Magazines (May 26, 2020)

 The best way to ship a book or magazine is to ensure it is tightly packed in the shipping container.
 Items that can shift inside the shipping container will get scuffed (rubbed cover) or the covers and pages will rip away from the binding.

 The Bottom Line.
 Magazines generally do not retain or gain monetary market value due to poor manufacturing and rapid decline in condition.
 Weight causes the binding (often staples) to come apart.
-(National Geographic is a notable exception.
+(National Geographic is a notable manufacturing exception.
 They were manufactured to stand in a book case, and have a better type of glued binding....)
-But generally, magazines fall apart over time.
+Even with a bit better method of manufacture, so many were published few have significant value.
+There are exceptions due to the topic or author, but generally magazines are not a treasure trove of gold.
+Most magazines fall apart over time and are not worth the warehousing space.
+Exceptions are the British Strand magazine from the 1890s -1930s which is where short stories such as Sherlock Holmes were first published.
+Magazines that had short stories, science fiction, or fantasy occasionally have value to collectors.
 If you have an old magazine that is in great condition, you might indeed have a rare find.
 Your common sense is often your best guide.